mrsegen/Laser-Pandas/README.md

 This version is being developed by students in South Hamilton's "current science" course: http://leifsegen.com/schoolblog/courses/current-science/

-The need for a programmed version was perceived after it became clear that every turn of the game required 8x8 Punnet squares.
+The need for a programmed version was perceived after it became clear that every turn of the game required lots of paper work and/or 8x8 Punnet squares.
 Developers saw this as a prereq to version 2.0.

 Processing.org is the development environment for now.